Other Exercises

 He's crazy.
 He's mad.
 He's insane!

-I think the world isn't at all
+I the world isn't flat at all

 I think it's round, like a ball

-And that is very plain
+And is very plain

 I know that I'm right